 heat capacity = m c ………..(3)

-Equation (3) show that heat capacity of a body is equal to the product of its mass of the body and its specific heat capacity.
-For example, heat capacity of 5 kg of water is ( 5 kg × 4200 J kg -1 k -1) 21000 JK -1.
+Equation (3) show that the heat capacity of a body is equal to the product of its mass of the body and its specific heat capacity.
+For example, the heat capacity of 5 kg of water is ( 5 kg × 4200 J kg -1 k -1) 21000 JK -1.
 That is; 5 kg of water needs 21000 Joules of heat for every 1 K rise in its temperature.
-Thus, larger is the quantity of a substance, large will be its heat capacity.
+Thus, the larger is the quantity of a substance, the large will be its heat capacity.

 Change of State: